Celebrating 11 years the Toronto Shorts International Film Festival is the largest short film festival in Canada.

-Toronto Shorts has screened more short films than any other film festival in Canada in the past 10 years
+Toronto Shorts has screened more short films than any other film festival in Canada.

 Toronto Shorts is a non-profit organization that provides a showcase for the best short films and their creators from around the world, annually in the heart of Toronto.

 We feel that short-form cinema and its creators should have their own premier film festival in Toronto deserving similar recognition given to the feature film and its creators.
 The heart of the festival will be our quality and scope of extraordinary film programming.

 In the past ten years, the festival has become a career stepping stone, establishing a tradition of discovering and promoting filmmakers who have gone on to be Academy Awards Nominees, including :